jbintz/jasonbintz/content/course/mathematical-modeling.md

   - Using the steps of the modeling process as a guide, describe your model and analysis of the optimal diet problem we did on the first day of class.

   - Complete the optimal residence time and optimal egg size problems handed out in class.

+**Problem Set 2 (Due Thursday, September 13):**

+1. Complete exercises 1-11 on the Structured Population Growth worksheet.
+You don't have to submit these--just write a sentence indicating your progress on these.

+1. Read all of Ellner Chapter 2 (handout).
+In a **well-written** paragraph or two, summarize the chapter.
+Every word of your summary should be meaningful.
+Please do not simply sling out words, waiting until a paragraph's worth of them have accumulated.
+Your summary should emphasize the modeling aspects of the material rather than, say, the specific details of whatever scientific study is being used to illustrate these concepts.

+1. Complete the following problems from Ellner: 2.8, 2.9, 2.12-2.19.

 ---------------------------------------------------------------------